tommywalsh/csotp/README.md

 ### How to store music

 All music needs to be stored on an SD card in a single directory tree.
+The top-level of this tree needs to be named "mcotp", and should be at the root level of your SD card.

 Each song that is part of an album should be stored in a path like this:
 ```
 /storage/0000-0000/mcotp/Band Name/Album Name/## - Song Title.ext
 ```